witnet/witnet-ethereum-block-relay/README.md

 Limitations:

 1. When a block is finalized by the ABS, it finalizes the previous pending ones (if needed).
 This means that may happen that the members of ABS for an epoch _n_ are the ones finalizing votes for epochs in which they were not members.
-2. It is necessary to implement a non-double-voting modifier to prevent an ABS member voting several times for the same vote.

 ## Contracts